qza/Resume/resume.md

  > Engineer of information systems, B.S.
 Fall 2002 - Spring 2007, Faculty of organizational sciences, Belgrade

 ## About me
- * Enthusiast interested in distributed systems
+ * Interested in distributed systems
  * Finding smarter ways for doing things

 [dim]:http://www.dimoco.at/